History of Rowdy Tellez in Timeline

 On December 15, 2023, Tellez signed a one-year, $3.2 million contract with the Pittsburgh Pirates, with incentives that could increase his salary up to $4 million.

-By the end of 2024, Tellez's home run rate had dropped to one home run every 19.7 plate appearances, lower than Ryan Braun and Al Rosen.
+By the end of 2024, Rowdy Tellez's home run rate declined to one home run every 19.7 plate appearances, which was worse than Ryan Braun and Al Rosen.

-On February 20, 2025, Tellez signed a minor league contract with the Seattle Mariners, including an invitation to spring training.
+On February 20, 2025, Tellez signed a minor league contract with the Seattle Mariners that included an invitation to spring training.